facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 ```
 try it! **[break the immutable object] (https://3v4l.org/KpnfR)**

-It still does not work, ok now we definitely correct promised!
+It doesn't work yet.
+Ok, now we're going to fix it, I promise!
 The problem is that inheritance breaks the encapsulation so a good solution in this case is to use **final**!.
 **the definitive version**